robinhickmann/uniclip/README.md

 Get an executable from [releases](https://github.com/quackduck/uniclip/releases) and install to `$PREFIX/usr/bin/uniclip`

 Install the Termux app and Termux:API app from the Play Store.
-Then, install the Termux:API package from the command line (in Termux) using:
+Then, install the Termux:API package from the command-line (in Termux) using:
 ```sh
 pkg install termux-api
 ```

+*Might add apk file in the future*

 ### iOS